quicwg/base-drafts/draft-ietf-quic-transport.md

 the client included in the Source Connection ID of the Initial packet.

 The server includes a connection ID of its choice in the Source Connection ID field.
+This value MUST not be equal to the Destination Connection ID field of the packet sent by the client.
 The client MUST use this connection ID in the Destination Connection ID of subsequent packets that it sends.

 A server MAY send Retry packets in response to Initial and 0-RTT packets.
 A server can either discard or buffer 0-RTT packets that it receives.
 A server